 Homework reinforces student learning to meet state and district standards.
-Homework is planned, systematic, selectively checked and graded.

-Homework is clear, specific and relevant.

-Homework is a combination of skill reinforcement and exploration.

-Long-term homework assignments will have checkpoints for completion and while students may work on them over holidays and weekends, ample time will be allowed to complete required to complete homework on intercessions.
-6-8 students may be given limited homework on holidays and weekends.
-Unfinished classroom work may be sent home to be completed but should not be required in addition to homework.
-Unfinished classroom work can be done at recess and after school.
-Regular reading at home on a nightly basis is encouraged but not required in addition to the learn to work independently.
-Even when children do not have specific assignments due, assigned homework.
+- Homework is planned, systematic, selectively checked and graded. - Homework is clear, specific and relevant. - Homework is a combination of skill reinforcement and exploration. - Long-term homework assignments will have checkpoints for completion and while students may work on them over holidays and weekends, ample time will be allowed to complete them during the week and prior to holidays. - Homework will be reviewed in class and returned in a timely fashion. - K-5 students will not be required to complete homework on holidays and intercessions.
+K-5 students will not typically be given homework on weekends.
+6-8 students will not be required to complete homework on intercessions.
+6-8 students may be given limited homework on holidays and weekends. - Unfinished classroom work may be sent home to be completed but should not be required in addition to homework.
+Unfinished classroom work can be be done at recess and worked on outside of classroom time. - Regular reading at home on a nightly basis is encouraged but not required in addition to the assigned homework.